 DEVELOPMENT OF INDIAN-AMERICAN LEADERS (DIAL) PROGRAM

-The DIAL Program identifies, trains, and promotes placement of Indian-Americans in leadership and policymaking positions of community organizations.
+The DIAL Program identifies, trains, and promotes the placement of Indian-Americans in leadership and policymaking positions of community organizations.

 UNION COMMUNITY ASSISTANCE NETWORK (UCAN)